 Lack of visibility into attacks hinders fraud prevention efforts of businesses.
-Fraudsters deliberately randomize attacks to render the signals inconclusive, leading to increased false negatives or false positives.
-Inability to analyze these inconclusive signals makes it harder for fraud and infosec teams to tell bad actors from genuine consumers, and can cause long-term damage to enterprises’ revenue and brand equity.
+Cybercriminals deliberately randomize attacks to render the signals inconclusive, leading to increased false negatives or false positives.
+Inability to analyze these inconclusive signals makes it harder for security teams to tell bad actors from genuine consumers, and can cause long-term damage to enterprises’ revenue and brand equity.

 Six essential elements for a future-proof attack detection

 Businesses must fight evolving attacks with confidence to ensure consumers’ account security, long-term.
 It is imperative that they deploy future-proof attack detection that provides graduated security measures to efficiently stop known threats, identify spoofing and evasion techniques, and adapt to fight evolving attack patterns.